This is the second-biggest home price correction of the post-WWII era—it's also a fairly mild correction

 Firms like CoreLogic and Zillow think the tight inventory environment will contain the home price correction going forward.
 Meanwhile, firms like Moody’s Analytics, Capital Economics, and Goldman Sachs believe home prices have further to fall even if home sales are nearing their respective bottom.
 (You can find the home price outlook from 29 of the nation’s leading real estate researchers here).

 “I expect house prices to fall almost 10% peak-to-trough.
-This is necessary to re-establish housing affordability, given expected weak household income growth (even without a recession) and mortgage rates that average 6.5% this year before moderating back to 5.5% by mid-decade.
+This is necessary to reestablish housing affordability, given expected weak household income growth (even without a recession) and mortgage rates that average 6.5% this year before moderating back to 5.5% by mid-decade.
 If mortgage rates turn out to be lower and/or household income growth stronger, then the house price declines won’t be as severe.
-I have revised the length of time it will take for house prices to reach their trough, which will likely be 2-3 years from now.
+I have revised the length of time it will take for house prices to reach their trough, which will likely be two to three years from now.
 Current homeowners are holding off selling, even if experiencing life events that would typically cause them to sell, hoping that mortgage rates come down and market conditions improve.
 But eventually they will need to sell, inventories will increase, and prices will weaken.
-But having said this, the current resilience in house prices suggests the adjustment in house prices will not be a serious threat to the financial system or macroeconomic problem,” Moody’s Analytics chief economist tells Fortune.
+Having said this, the current resilience in house prices suggests the adjustment in house prices will not be a serious threat to the financial system or macroeconomic problem,” the Moody’s Analytics chief economist tells Fortune.

 Want to get the latest housing data?
 Follow me on Twitter at @NewsLambert.